xiaoniuniu89/ebibliop5/README.md

 <section id="about">

 # About E-biblio
-  E-biblio is an online e-book store specializing in motivational, self-improvement, business and marketing books.
+  E-biblio is an online e-book store specializing in motivational, self-improvement, business and marketing E-books.

+  It is a Business to Customer e-commerce application.
+As such, there are promo codes to encourage users to buy and the checkout process is very streamlined and easy to use.
+You do not need an account to checkout on E-biblio as it makes use of cookies to track the contents of your basket.
+It uses a single payment model for checkout.

+  As it is selling digital products, users are given instant access to their purchases after a succesful payment.
+Logged in users will have access through their Dashboard.
+Non logged in users will have access through an email.

   E-biblio is primarily for two groups of people: